CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 - `careerGoals` is the singleton instance of this class from the CareerGoalsCollection api
 - `CareerGoal[]` was an array which holds all of the career goals in the database.

-The third thing I needed to know was what is this `React.FC` thing?
-I've never used this any of my previous projects so I decided to look it up.
-According to this website https://fettblog.eu/typescript-react-why-i-dont-use-react-fc/ , since react was not written in Typescript a package from the community was provided calles @types/react.
-FC is a generic type that is used to create function components.
+One of the things I was a little confused by is the `React.FC` thing?
+I've never used this in any of my previous projects so I decided to look it up.
+According to this website https://fettblog.eu/typescript-react-why-i-dont-use-react-fc/ , since react was not written in Typescript a package from the community was provided called @types/react.
+FC is simply a generic type that is used to create function components.

 From a lot of examples I am seeing inside these `<...>` brackets we put the object name.
 - [good resource for typescript](https://react-typescript-cheatsheet.netlify.app/)